 Susan: “I am really liking the look of antique blond oak right now.
 For so long dark espresso colored floors were very popular, so it’s nice to see some light wood again!”

-Susan: “We are still doing a ton of shaker doors.
+Susan: “We are still doing a ton of shaker doors for kitchen cabinets.
 I always try to steer my clients towards adding details to the door profile though, so it does not look like the cabinets came from the local home center, so I don’t really like the look of a stark shaker door.
 We are still doing a lot of white cabinets but are now seeing more wood tones for accent at areas like the island, open shelving and hood details.
 I love this trend!”

 Susan: “The industry’s pricing structure is really in flux right now, meaning how designers are charging their clients, because clients are getting more and more information online.
 I think another challenge for me is staying relevant.
 I opened my business 15 years’ ago, so I feel like I am constantly having to reinvent myself, keeping up with current platforms, such as Instagram, etc.”